Smart Money Moves Following a Raise

 Treat Yourself (Just Don’t Go Crazy) — You worked hard to earn that raise and deserve to have some fun!
 Treat yourself to a nice dinner, a new gadget, a day at the spa or another indulgence — but keep it under control.
 The idea is to celebrate and acknowledge your accomplishment without going overboard and starting a spending spiral.

 Still waiting for that well-deserved pay increase?
-Check our tips for negotiating a raise here.
+Be sure to check out tips for negotiating a raise here.